kevinding0218/InterviewDocuments/Q and A/AWS.md

 - Configuring the environment in EB is where you spent most of time, since you will set up the deployment, load balancing and scaling rules there.
 - Application versions with the actual bits of files are stored in S3,  there is a limit number of each application versions of 1000
 - Monitoring in EB will aggregate data across all applications, provided metrics such as CPU, Number of Requests, and Network Traffic.
+- Pricing: EB is free in AWS, the only payment is for EC2 instances, load balancers and S2 separately
 #### Lambda
 #### DynamoDB
 #### Virtual Private Cloud (VPC)